Kazumura Cave: History

 One of the earliest documentations of Kazumura Cave was in 1966 when one of its entrances was designated as a fallout shelter.
 By the early 1970s, the cave had entered into the awareness of the caving community when Francis Howarth discovered new troglobitic moth species, Schrankia howarthi.
-Later in 1981, a British expedition ended up surveying 7.27 miles (11.7 km) of the cave, and it was then recognized as one of the world's longest lava tubes.
+Later in 1981, a British expedition ended up surveying 7.27 mi of the cave, and it was then recognized as one of the world's longest lava tubes.

 By 1993, a single year of extensive surveying established that it was the longest in the world.
 Originally, Kazumura was two separate caves known as Upper Kazumura and Old Kazumura.
 Kevin Allred and Mike Meyer connected the two caves after seeing a small connection and enlarging it to permit entry.
 More connections were made later at Paradise Park Cave when it was connected to Kazumura through a breakdown pile.
 Later, a culvert was installed to keep the passage stable.
 Sexton Cave was discovered nearby; its passage ended where Kazumura's began.
 After some digging in black lava rock, Kevin and Mike Shambaugh got close to connecting these two caves.
 Eventually, Shambaugh connected them after continuous digging.
-Kevin and Carlene Allred then surveyed the combined caves to a total of 29.32 miles (47.19 km), which made it the longest lava tube in the world.
+Kevin and Carlene Allred then surveyed the combined caves to a total of 29.32 mi, which made it the longest lava tube in the world.

-Meanwhile, the next cave upslope was Ola'a Cave, which was nearly connected to Sexton but was sealed off by more black lava rock.
+Meanwhile, the next cave upslope was Olaʻa Cave, which was nearly connected to Sexton but was sealed off by more black lava rock.
 The cave would later be connected to Kazumura by Kevin and Shambaugh in 1995.
 Smaller caves near Old Kazumura were also connected, including Hawaiian Acres # 1, Fern's, and Doc Bellou Caves.
 The latter two are connected by a tight crawlway.

 Kevin and Carlene Allred recorded their work in the Kazumura Cave Atlas, a complete map of all passages of Kazumura Cave.
-It lists a total of 40.77 miles (65.61 km) for the system as of 2002, with a linear extent of 20.05 miles (32.23 km).
+It lists a total of 40.77 mi for the system as of 2002, with a linear extent of 20.05 mi.

 The Kazumura Cave Atlas lists 101 entrances, all on private property.
-Under current Hawaiian laws, landowners must be asked before entering any lava tubes on their property.
+Under current Hawaiʻi laws, landowners must be asked before entering any lava tubes on their property.
 At least one landowner runs paid adventure tours through his section of the cave as of 2016.